-Senior Maclane Farrel (Larchmont, NY) has a tough decision to make: head to the Nation’s Capital and attend Georgetown or move to the Midwest, specifically South Bend, and go to the University of Notre Dame.
+Senior Maclane Farrel (Larchmont, NY) has a tough decision to make: head to the Nation’s Capital and attend Georgetown or move to the Midwest, specifically South Bend, and go to the University of Notre Dame or wait until the regular decision period in the spring for his other applications to come in.
 He says, “The application process was stressful.
 Many of the schools I applied to required multiple supplements as well as a few long essays so it took a long time to complete.
 Looking back, I’m glad I started over the summer or it would have been a lot of work this fall.
 Thankfully, I received a lot of good information in the spring from my college counselor, Mrs. Keough, so I was able to get a jump on the bulk of my applications before the start of senior year.”

 “All of my teachers and many former teachers were extremely helpful during the process, reading or editing some of my essays or simply offering me some advice, I found a lot of comfort in how much they wanted to see me succeed.”